Call Now

 Using Uninsured Motorist Coverage in Georgia

-If you have UM/UIM coverage and are injured in an accident caused by an uninsured driver, you’ll need to make a claim with your insurance provider.
+If you have UM/UIM coverage and are injured in an accident caused by an uninsured driver, you’ll need to claim with your insurance provider.
 When it comes to using uninsured motorist coverage in Georgia, you may find that your insurance company takes the following positions, depending on the facts and circumstances of your case.

 • Denies that the other driver was at fault for the car accident;